ArchageXIII/TicTacToe/README.md

 Giving a negative reward but continuing to play really seemed to help, I had avoided doing that to start with as I didn't want to over prescribe it's actions but if I didn't it never got to a point where it consistently took the opportunity as soon as it came up.

 ## General Training

+Very basic guide [here](./docs/setuptraining.md) and I talk about it in the video.

 I trained the agents one at a time against each other because I was having issues with self training returning incorrect actions when training 2 together at a time.
 Details in code comments.

 I found it really important to force X to train from random start locations even if they were sub optimal because when you later use it to train PlayerO if you don't player O only learns to play against optimal moves and if you play badly as PlayerX you tend to win which is not what we want.